qmk/qmk_firmware/docs/cli.md

 ```
 brew tap qmk/qmk
 brew install qmk
-export QMK_HOME='~/qmk_firmware' # Optional, set the location for `qmk_firware`
+export QMK_HOME='~/qmk_firmware' # Optional, set the location for `qmk_firmware`
-qmk setup  # This will clone `qmk/qmk_firmware` and optionally setup your build environment
+qmk setup  # This will clone `qmk/qmk_firmware` and optionally set up your build environment
 ```

 ## Install Using easy_install or pip

-If your system is not listed above you can install qmk manually.
+If your system is not listed above you can install QMK manually.
 First ensure that you have python 3.5 (or later) installed and have installed pip.
 Then install QMK with this command:

 ```
 pip3 install qmk
-export QMK_HOME='~/qmk_firmware' # Optional, set the location for `qmk_firware`
+export QMK_HOME='~/qmk_firmware' # Optional, set the location for `qmk_firmware`
-qmk setup  # This will clone `qmk/qmk_firmware` and optionally setup your build environment
+qmk setup  # This will clone `qmk/qmk_firmware` and optionally set up your build environment
 ```

 ## Packaging For Other Operating Systems